 - NEW SECTION.
 Sec.
-102. A new section is added to chapter 27 28A.310 RCW to read as follows: - (1) For the purpose of this section, "educator" means a paraeducator, teacher, principal, administrator, superintendent, school counselor, school psychologist, school social worker, school nurse, school physical therapist, school occupational therapist, or school speech-language pathologist or audiologist. - (2) An educational service district may employ a person whose duties are to provide to local school districts the following services related to educator recruitment: - (a) Serving as a liaison between local school districts and educator preparation programs, between their region and other regions in the state, and between the local school districts and agencies that may be helpful in educator recruitment efforts, including the office of the superintendent of public instruction, the Washington professional educator standards board, the student achievement council, the state board for community and technical colleges, the state department of veterans affairs, the state military department, and the workforce training and education coordinating board;
+102. A new section is added to chapter 21 28A.310 RCW to read as follows: - (1) For the purpose of this section, "educator" means a paraeducator, teacher, principal, administrator, superintendent, school counselor, school psychologist, school social worker, school nurse, school physical therapist, school occupational therapist, or school speech-language pathologist or audiologist. - (2) An educational service district may employ a person whose duties are to provide to local school districts the following services related to educator recruitment: - (a) Serving as a liaison between local school districts and educator preparation programs, between their region and other regions in the state, and between the local school districts and agencies that may be helpful in educator recruitment efforts, including the office of the superintendent of public instruction, the Washington professional educator standards board, the paraeducator board, the student achievement council, the state board for community and technical colleges, the state department of veterans affairs, the state military department, and the workforce training and education coordinating board;

-- (b) Encouraging and supporting the local school districts to develop or expand a recruiting Washington teachers program under RCW 28A.415.370 or an alternative route teacher certification program under chapter 28A.660 RCW; - (c) Providing outreach to community members who may be interested in becoming educators, including high school and college students, subject matter experts, and former military personnel and their spouses; - 15 (d) Supporting persons interested in becoming educators by 16 providing resources and assistance with navigating transition points 17 on the path to a career in education; and - (e) Providing resources and technical assistance to local school districts on best hiring processes and practices. - (3) A person employed to provide the services described in subsection (2) of this section must be reflective of, and have an understanding of, the local community. - (4)(a) The Washington professional educator standards board must administer the regional educator recruitment pilot program.
-In administering the program and providing any associated grants, the board must prioritize grants to educational service districts whose school districts have the least access to alternative route teacher certification programs. - (b) Beginning September 1, 2017, the educational service districts in the pilot program must employ a person with the duties and characteristics specified in subsections (2) and (3) of this section.
-The educational service districts in the pilot program must collaborate with the Washington professional educator standards board and the Washington association of educational service districts to prepare the report required in (c) of this subsection. - (c) By December 1, 2020, and in compliance with RCW 43.01.036, the Washington professional educator standards board, in collaboration with the Washington association of educational service districts, must evaluate the pilot program and submit a report to the appropriate committees of the legislature.
-At a minimum, the report must: Summarize the activities of the educational service districts in the pilot program with regards to educator recruitment, including the activities described in subsection (2) of this section, comparison to the educator recruitment activities of the educational service districts not participating in the pilot program; include any outcomes data that is available; and recommend whether the pilot program should be expanded to all educational service districts or discontinued.
+- (b) Encouraging and supporting local school districts to develop or expand a recruiting Washington teachers program under RCW 28A.415.370, a career and technical education careers in education program, or an alternative route teacher certification program under chapter 28A.660 RCW; - (c) Providing outreach to community members who may be interested in becoming educators, including high school and college students, subject matter experts, and former military personnel and their spouses; - (d) Supporting persons interested in becoming educators by providing resources and assistance with navigating transition points on the path to a career in education; and - 15 (e) Providing resources and technical assistance to local school 16 districts on best hiring processes and practices. - (3) A person employed to provide the services described in subsection (2) of this section must be reflective of, and have an understanding of, the local community. - (4) (a) The professional educator standards board must administer the regional educator recruitment program.
+In administering the program and providing any associated grants, the office must prioritize grants to educational service districts whose school districts have the least access to alternative route teacher certification programs. - (b) Beginning September 1, 2018, the educational service districts in the program must employ a person with the duties and characteristics specified in subsections (2) and (3) of this section.
+The educational service districts in the program must collaborate with the office of the superintendent of public instruction and the Washington association of educational service districts to prepare the report required in (c) of this subsection. - (c) By December 1, 2020, and in compliance with RCW 43.01.036, the office of the superintendent of public instruction, in collaboration with the Washington association of educational service districts, must evaluate the program and submit a report to the appropriate committees of the legislature.
+At a minimum, the report must: Summarize the activities of the educational service districts in the program with regards to educator recruitment, including the activities described in subsection (2) of this section, in comparison

+1 to the educator recruitment activities of the educational service

+2 districts not participating in the program; include any outcomes data

+3 that is available; and recommend whether the program should be

+4 expanded to all educational service districts or discontinued.

-9 STUDENTS
+5 STUDENTS

 Sec.
-103. RCW 28A.415.370 and 2007 c 402 s 10 are each amended to read as follows:
+103. RCW 28A.415.370 and 2007 c 402 s 10 are each amended 7 to read as follows: